PUGX/aop/README.md

 aspects in classes exposed as services in a dependency injection container.

+## Development

+AOP is currently under development, so it is not recommended for production environments.

+In the pipeline, we have the following ideas:

+* support dynamic aspects (**not** with code-generation)
+* support static compilation of the container (for example, before deployments)
+* caching
+* covering the library with more and more unit tests
+* writing compilers for more DICs

+This library is **experimental**: we need to get our heads around the idea of AOP implemented in this way before going further with it.
+Development, in any case, is active.

 ## Supported containers

 Here is a list of the supported DICs: